Unveiling Multiple Descents in Unsupervised Autoencoders

+For the \textbf{celebA} dataset, including over 200K samples and 4547 anomalies, each characterized by 40 binary attributes, we sub-sample 3000 clean samples and replace \(\lfloor 3000\cdot p \rfloor\) of them with anomalies.
+This ensures that \(\sim p\cdot 100\%\) of the data is contaminated with anomalies.
+Due to the limited availability of anomaly data (4547 samples), the test set includes \(\lfloor(1-p)\cdot 4547\rfloor\) anomalies along with an equal number of clean samples.

-\paragraph{Model.} All experiments are conducted with the same multi-layer perceptron under-complete AE.
-The objective is to prevent the model from learning the identity function and instead encourage the acquisition of a meaningful embedding in the latent space.
-To facilitate the exploration of double descent in both bottleneck layer size and hidden layer size, we employ a simplified model consisting of a single hidden layer for both the encoder and decoder, as depicted in Figure \ref{fig:mlp_ae_architecture}.
-The size of the model is determined by the sizes of the hidden layers and the bottleneck layer, while the width of the model remains constant.
+\paragraph{Models.} All experiments, including the subspace data model, nonlinear subspace data model, single-cell RNA, and celebA datasets are conducted using the same FCN AE architecture.
+To facilitate the exploration of double descent in both embedding layer size and hidden layer size, we employ a simplified model mentioned in \citep{lupidi2023does} consisting of a single hidden layer for both the encoder and decoder, as depicted in Figure \ref{fig:mlp_ae_architecture}.
+We also utilize a CNN AE architecture consisting of three convolution layers in the encoder part, followed by a bottleneck layer, and then a decoder part consisting of three deconvolution layers trained on the MNIST and CIFAR-10 datasets as illustrated in Figure \ref{fig:cnn_ae_architecture} (results for the CNN AE are reported in Appendix \ref{subsec:mnist_dataset_double_descent}).

+We work with undercomplete AEs to encourage the acquisition of a meaningful embedding in the latent space and prevent the model from learning the identity function.
+The size of these models is determined by the sizes of the hidden layers (for FCN), the number of channels (for CNN), and the bottleneck layer, while the width of these models remains constant.

 \paragraph{Loss function.} All AEs are trained with the mean squared error (MSE) loss function: